lessthanoptimal/BoofCV/README.md

 ## Quick Start Examples and Demonstrations

 Know what you're doing and you just want to see something running?
-This will run example/demonstration application launcher.
-Just double click on a name to run the application.
+Then run the commands below!
+Each jar will open a window, then to run an application just double click on its name.

 ```bash
 cd boofcv